 Spend one full day hiking the historic Inca Trail and visit Machu Picchu on Day 2.
 Hiking day still has its challenges, with mostly uphill hiking before lunch.
 But walking through the Sun Gate for your first view of the ruins make all the hard work worth it.
 This hike still requires permits, but they are much more available than on the longer version.

 Recommended for fit hikers who want to get to the summit of Machu Picchu as soon as possible; repeat travelers who have hiked Machu Picchu before.

 For those who have a true love for hiking and camping, this 46.7-mile track is a lot more immersive and strenuous – but the most rewarding.
 Salkantay is the highest peak it in the Vilcabamba mountain range, which is part of the Peruvian Andes.

 Recommended for those who want to experience Machu Picchu in its entirety.
-It’s important to note because of its length and difficulty; this track can only be booked privately.
+It’s important to note because of its length and difficulty.

 The Salkantay is one of the more popular track outside of the Inca trail.
 This is because you’ll be going through several micro-climates with different sceneries in each zone.
 The 5.5 Day trek path will include two private Alpaca Expeditions campsites and a night camping with views of Machu Picchu.